-Having longer attacks can make the guitar/bass (or other audio) more percussive by allowing the transients to pass before the attnuation clamps down on the signal.
+Having longer attacks can make the guitar/bass (or other audio) more percussive by allowing the transients to pass before the attenuation clamps down on the signal.

 Shorter attacks reduce transient information and make for a thicker signal.

 Fast release times can help the sound remain more natural so long as there isn’t too much gain reduction.
-Faster released also increase the perceived loudness of track by allowing the sub-threshold signal to remain close to, if not at, its original level.
+Faster release also increases the track’s perceived loudness by allowing the sub-threshold signal to remain close to, if not at, its original level.

 Slow release times will help smooth out dynamic performances.
 They’re often used to push an element further away in a mix.
 Generally speaking, we wouldn’t want overly long release times on our guitar or bass compressor pedals.

 Compressors will typically have makeup gain to bring the peak signal level of the output back up to what it was at the input.
 With the make-up gain set to equal out the peaks, we can really hear the compression of the signal.
-On guitar and bass, it typically sound like a increased sustain; a thickening of the signal, and greater perceived loudness.
+On guitar and bass, it typically sounds like increased sustain, a thickening of the signal, and greater perceived loudness.

 For more information on attack, release and makeup gain, check out the following My New Microphone articles: